 Terrestrial orchids are a fascinating category of orchids that differ from other types in several ways.
 They have unique characteristics that allow them to thrive in harsher temperatures and challenging growing conditions.
 Unlike other orchids, terrestrial orchids do not solely rely on rain and wind for nutrients or the sun for photosynthesis.
 In fact, some terrestrial orchids don’t even have leaves.
 Instead, they have underground roots that absorb nutrients from mycorrhizae fungi, nutrient-rich leaf debris, and various mosses that surround them.

 One notable difference between terrestrial orchids and epiphytic orchids is the way they store energy.
 While epiphytic orchids often have pseudobulbs, many terrestrial orchids, such as Nervilia and Anoectochilus species, have well-developed subsurface tubers, corms, or thick fleshy roots.
-These orchids typically have thin leaves with attractive patterns, as described by the Brooklyn Botanical Gardens (SourceOpens in a new tab.).
+These orchids typically have thin leaves with attractive patterns, as described by the Brooklyn Botanical Gardens (Source).

 Another interesting aspect of terrestrial orchids is the absence of aerial roots.
 Unlike epiphytic orchids, which have aerial roots to collect nutrients from the air and rain, terrestrial orchids do not require these additional surface areas.
 Their roots are located below ground and spread out horizontally to collect rainwater and nutrients that seep through the soil.